Unified Micromechanics Theory of Composites: Representative volume element (EVE)

-The AGIE (\ref{3.23}) plays a fundamental role in both Amic and Cmic within the PM framework.
-Sections 3 and 4 focus on the formulation of AGIE (\ref{3.23}) and its solution (\ref{4.1})–(\ref{4.20}), establishing it as the core component of the self-consistent method Gr4) (\ref{4.1})–(\ref{4.20}) in Amic (see Fig. 7).
-The perturbation methods Gr2) can be derived from Gr4) by taking the limit $c\to 0$.
-Furthermore, the model methods Gr1) corresponding to (\ref{3.10}) (referenced in the first paragraph of this subsection) implicitly or explicitly rely on EFH (\ref{3.8}), which is eliminated under body force loading (\ref{2.4}).
+\parbox{10.2cm}{ \epsfig{figure=Fel6.eps, width=9.8cm}\\ \tenrm \baselineskip=8pt {{\sc Fig. 6:} The iteration scheme of the AGIE-CAM and GIE-CAM}} The AGIE (\ref{3.23}) plays a fundamental role in both Amic and Cmic within the PM framework.
+Sections 3 and 4 focus on the formulation of AGIE (\ref{3.23}) and its solution (\ref{4.1})–(\ref{4.20}), establishing it as the core component of the self-consistent method in Amic (see Fig. 7). { The proposed approach (\ref{4.1})–(\ref{4.20}) is analogous to the corresponding solution of Gr4) (\ref{3.9}), with the essential distinction arising from the difference between the AGIE (\ref{3.23}) and the GIE (\ref{3.24}).
+Similarly, the analog of Gr2) derived from Gr4) for the AGIE-CAM formulation, by taking the limit $c^{(1)} \to 0$, differs from the Gr2) solution (\ref{3.9}) obtained from the GIE.} Furthermore, the model methods Gr1) corresponding to (\ref{3.10}) (referenced in the first paragraph of this subsection) implicitly or explicitly rely on EFH (\ref{3.8}), which is eliminated under body force loading (\ref{2.4}).
 Consequently, the physical interpretation of Gr1) methods under such loading conditions remains unclear.
-Variational methods, widely used in LM (see \cite{Buryachenko`2022a} for references), have been extended to PM in \cite{Buryachenko`2022a}, \cite{Buryachenko`2020c} for statistically homogeneous materials and field parameters.
-However, even for statistically homogeneous media subjected to body force loading (\ref{2.4}), the statistical homogeneity of the field is disrupted, making the formulation of variational methods for this loading nontrivial.
-In the Cmic branch, for periodic structured CMs, the equations (\ref{5.1})–(\ref{5.3}) derived from CAM (\ref{3.25}) formally resemble the equations (\ref{4.11})–(\ref{4.13}) for random structured CMs.
+Variational methods, widely used in LM (see \cite{Buryachenko2022a} for references), have been extended to PM in \cite{{Buryachenko2022a},{Buryachenko2020c}} for statistically homogeneous materials and field parameters.
+However, even for statistically homogeneous media subjected to body force loading (\ref{2.4}), the statistical homogeneity of the field is disrupted, making the formulation of variational methods for this loading nontrivial. { Thus, the methods corresponding to Blocks Gr1)–Gr4) (\ref{3.9}) are inapplicable to the loading configuration defined by (\ref{2.4}) and are therefore indicated with red cross marks in Fig. 7.} In the Cmic branch, for periodic structured CMs, the equations (\ref{5.1})–(\ref{5.3}) derived from CAM (\ref{3.26}) formally resemble the equations (\ref{4.11})–(\ref{4.13}) for random structured CMs.
 Additionally, the translation averaging (\ref{5.6}) applied to periodic structures leads to equations (\ref{5.7})–(\ref{5.11}), which are structurally similar to (\ref{4.15})–(\ref{4.19}) for random structures.
-This process generates the dataset $\bfcD^{\rm p}$ (\ref{5.12}), which is analogous to $\bfcD^{\rm r}$ (\ref{4.22}).
-Notably, periodic boundary conditions (\ref{2.39}), (\ref{2.40}) (or VPBC (\ref{2.39}), (\ref{2.40})) are effectively eliminated, raising questions about the generalization of methods from Blocks 1 and 2 (see (\ref{3.10}) and the first paragraph of this Subsection) for body force loading (\ref{2.4}) in both LM and PM.
-Ultimately, CAM reduces the analysis of periodic structured CMs to the study of a finite deterministic field of inclusions, aligning it with the methods of Block 3 (see Fig. 7).
-This suggests that DNSs within Cmic are systematically reorganized within Amic to construct datasets $\bfcD^{\rm p}$ (\ref{5.12}) and $\bfcD^{\rm d}$ (\ref{8.5}), both structurally analogous to $\bfcD^{\rm r}$ (\ref{4.22}).
+This process generates the effective dataset $\bfcD^{\rm p}$ (\ref{5.12}), which is analogous to $\bfcD^{\rm r}$ (\ref{4.22}).
+Notably, periodic boundary conditions (\ref{2.39}), (\ref{2.40}) (or VPBC (\ref{2.39}), (\ref{2.40})) are effectively eliminated, raising questions about the generalization of methods from Blocks 1 and 2 (see (\ref{3.10})) for body force loading (\ref{2.4}) in both LM and PM.
+As highlighted in the opening paragraph of this subsection, these classes of methods have produced significant theoretical developments and a substantial corpus of influential results for the periodic BC (\ref{2.39}), (\ref{2.40})—or, equivalently, for the VPBC formulation.
+However, the methods categorized under Blocks 1) and 2) are entirely unsuitable for the loading condition specified in (\ref{2.4}) and must therefore be excluded from the present analysis.
+As a clear indication of their limitation, these Blocks are marked with red cross lines in Fig. 7.
+This implies that the previously well-developed theories corresponding to Blocks 1) and 2) (as outlined in the Introduction) are not applicable and therefore will not be employed in the context of BFCS loading (\ref{2.4}).
+Ultimately, the AGIE-CAM approach simplifies the analysis of periodically structured CMs to the examination of a deterministic finite set of inclusions within the RVE, thereby aligning it with the methodology of the modified Block 3 (see Fig. 7), while differing from the original Block 3 formulation (\ref{3.10}).
+This suggests that DNSs within Cmic are systematically reorganized within Amic to construct effective datasets $\bfcD^{\rm p}$ (\ref{5.12}) and $\bfcD^{\rm d}$ (\ref{8.6}), both structurally analogous to $\bfcD^{\rm r}$ (\ref{4.22}). { Thus, presenting the known classifications of both Amic (\ref{3.9}) and Cmic (\ref{3.10}) within the LM framework (generalized also to the PM in \cite{Buryachenko2024a}) serves not merely as a comprehensive background review.
+More importantly, all these previously developed methods are {\it inapplicable} see Fig. 7) to the proposed AGIE-CAM approach, which is specifically designed to establish the computational chain AGIE$\to$ new RVE$\to$ effective dataset $\bfcD^{\rm r}$ (\ref{4.22}) (or alternatively, $\bfcD^{\rm p}$ (\ref{5.12}) or $\bfcD^{\rm d}$ (\ref{8.6})).